-For properties where the ownership is shared with another investor, all financial data must be provided for the percentage share owned by the portfolio.
-Floor space data must however be submitted as full 100% amounts.
+For properties where the ownership is shared with another investor, all data must be provided for the percentage share owned by the portfolio, except for the floor space of the property, for which the full area should be provided.

 MSCI performance measurement is standardized in accordance with the accruals accounting principle rather than on a cash-paid basis.
 This means that costs are recorded for the period when the liability was incurred, while rents are recorded on a receivable basis.